iterative/dvc.org/content/docs/command-reference/gc.md

 the other projects.

 To prevent this, use the `--projects` (`-p`) option.
-It takes one or more paths to the DVC projects whose data should be preserved.
+It takes one or more paths to the DVC project(s) whose data should be preserved.
 Make sure that all the commits and branches that reference files you want to keep have been pulled in those other projects first.

-For example, if we have 4 projects with some overlapping files and we'd like to remove all the data that's only needed for one of them (e.g. when we no longer need that projects), we would first clone all the other projects and fetch all their branches, then pass their paths to the `dvc gc -p` command from the project we want to clear.
+For example, if we have several projects with some overlapping files and we'd like to collect all the data that's only used in one of them (e.g. if we no longer need that projects), we would first clone all the other projects, fetch all their branches, and pass their paths to the `dvc gc -p` command from the project we want to clear.

 ## Options